faoroj/Phishing-Incident-Analysis-SOC-Response-Lab/README.md

 ## Scenario

+Date: 2-14-2026

-A user reports a suspicious email to the security team claiming to be a Microsoft account security alert.
-The email urges the user to click a link to verify their account.
+A user reported a suspicious email requesting account validation for the address **admin@malware-traffic-analysis.net**.
+The message instructed the recipient to click a link and re-authenticate their account by entering their email credentials.

+Initial review indicated the message originated from an external sender and contained a suspicious embedded URL.

 SOC Task:
-- Determine if the email is malicious
+- Determine whether the email is malicious
 - Identify indicators of compromise (IOCs)
-- Assess risk to the organization
+- Assess potential organizational risk
-- Recommend appropriate response actions
+- Recommend containment and remediation actions

-Reported email file: scenario/reported-email.txt
+Reported email file: scenario/reported-email.eml

 ---